simonprickett/simonprickett.github.io/_posts/2021-01-30-alexa-redis-dead-or-alive.md

 ## Coding with Alexa Hosted Skills

 [Alexa Hosted Skills](https://developer.amazon.com/en-US/docs/alexa/devconsole/about-the-developer-console.html) simplify the Alexa skill development and hosting process by allowing you to write, test and deploy code from a single console without having to switch back and forth from AWS Lambda.
 I'd never used this before, so decided to try it out and do all my coding in the browser.
+This won't be a blow by blow Alexa Skill development tutorial, we'll just look at some of the key interactions that I built.

 I picked Node.js to build my skill in, but could have also chosen Python.
 Here's what the development environment looks like: